-Niall Ferguson in fact, who is an economic history professor at Harvard and an Englishman.
-And he recently was in New Zealand and had a seminar that was behind the pay wall so I haven’t felt that I can use it even if I subscribed to that particular service.
+Niall Ferguson in fact, who is an economics history professor at Harvard and an Englishman.
+And he recently was in New Zealand and had a seminar that was behind the paywall so I haven’t felt that I can use it even if I subscribed to that particular service.

 But this one was in the public domain and what he’s actually saying is he thinks that back in February 2016, the US economy reached its true inflection point, with the caveat around the Brexit of course, and what it’s going to do with the global economy.

 But the question was asked of him and this is, you can search this on the internet, it’s there, from Barron’s: The US economy has been growing by only 2% to 3% a year.
 Why isn’t it firing on all the cylinders?